Deadwood is one of my favorite tourist towns. I enjoy visiting there so much that I created this website.

 Things to do in Deadwood

 Deadwood is best known for being a gambling destination.
-Players will find penny slots, reels, video poker, keno, blackjack, craps, Three Card Poker, Four Card Poker, Let it Ride, Ultimate Texas Hold’em, craps and roulette in town.
+Players will find penny slots, reels, video poker, keno, blackjack, craps, Three Card Poker, Four Card Poker, Let it Ride, Mississippi Stud Poker, Ultimate Texas Hold’em and roulette in town.
 The minimum bet for tables is generally $5.
 However, you may find games like Three Card Poker and Ultimate Texas Hold’em with $2 minimum bets.
-There are four live poker rooms in Deadwood.
+There are three live poker rooms in Deadwood.